ballerina-platform/module-ballerina-sql/sql-ballerina/Module.md

 error? e = resultStream.forEach(function(Student student) {
    //Can perform any operations using 'student' and can access any fields in the returned record of type Student.
 });
-if e is error {
-   // An error value returned when iterating through the resultStream.
-}
 ```

 Defining the return type is optional and you can query the database without providing the result type.
 Hence,